Skip to main content

 A suggested timeline:

 Students who start in P6 often run out of time to fill foundational gaps while simultaneously learning new content.
 Starting in P5 avoids this pressure.
-Consider a trial class at Ancourage Academy Woodlands to see if our approach suits your child.
+Consider a free trial class (usually $18) at Ancourage Academy Woodlands to see if our approach suits your child, or WhatsApp us with any questions.

 How Ancourage Academy Prepares Woodlands Students